Protect Yourself From Tax Scams

 Not everyone who offers to do your tax return is a legitimate tax preparer.
 Phony tax preparers and tax preparation websites are only interested in stealing your money and financial information.

-Ideally, use a tax preparer you know and trust or a tax preparation website that has been around awhile and has a good reputation.
+Ideally, use a tax preparer you know and trust or a tax preparation website that has been around a while and has a good reputation.
 If you are solicited by someone new, be wary if the tax preparer:

 • Bases fees on the amount of your refund.